Dieter Schorner, acclaimed pastry chef who revived creme brulee, dies at 83

 She sought out Mr. Schorner at the French Culinary Institute (now the International Culinary Center).
 But as he prepared a dessert, Beranbaum was surprised to learn that Mr. Schorner didn’t rely on a recipe.
 “His hands knew what to do,” she said of the chef.
 “He had the most loving, most confident hands on a pastry chef I’ve ever seen.”

-Dieter George Schorner was born in Sulzbach-Rosenberg, a small town in Bavaria, on June 19, 1937.
+Dieter Georg Schorner was born in Sulzbach-Rosenberg, a small town in Bavaria, on June 19, 1937.
 He was 4 when his father was killed fighting in Russia during World War II.

 Starting at roughly 9, Mr. Schorner took odd jobs to help support his family — and found his future profession while working at a pretzel bakery.

 A small inheritance from his maternal grandmother allowed him to study candy and confection-making at a renowned school in Basel, Switzerland.
 He then traversed the globe as the pastry chef on a Swedish cruise ship.
-To decide between competing offers from two of the world’s top restaurants, the Plaza Athénée in Paris and the Savoy in London, Mr. Schorner flipped a coin, he told Mulvey, and wound up in England.
+To decide between competing offers from two of the world’s top restaurants — the Plaza Athénée in Paris and the Savoy in London — Mr. Schorner flipped a coin, he told Mulvey, and wound up in England.

 He worked at upscale New York establishments including Le Chantilly, L’Etoile and Tavern on the Green.
-In 1986, Tavern’s flamboyant owner Warner LeRoy opened the opulent Potomac restaurant in Washington, he brought Mr. Schorner with him.
+In 1986, when Tavern’s flamboyant owner Warner LeRoy opened the opulent Potomac restaurant in Washington, he brought Mr. Schorner with him.

 The extravagantly chandeliered Potomac operated for only a year, but it made a splashy mark on Washington’s restaurant scene.
 Washington Post restaurant critic Phyllis C. Richman called it the city’s “biggest, glitziest and most expensive restaurant ever.”
-When it shuttered in 1987, she decried its “watery baby shrimp” and overpriced entrees, but she lamented the loss of Mr. Shorner’s sweets.
+When it shuttered in 1987, she decried its “watery baby shrimp” and overpriced entrees, but she lamented the loss of Mr. Schorner’s sweets.

 “It took time for the pastry kitchen to hit its stride, but once it did he produced a pecan pie that could take over the South, and extraordinary chocolate-filled macaroons afloat in vanilla custard sauce,” Richman wrote.

-After Potomac closed, Mr. Schorner was pastry chef at the Willard Intercontinental hotel in Washington and then opened Patisserie-Cafe Didier in Georgetown in 1998, running the operation with his second wife, the former Sylvia Careaga, who survives along with two brothers and a sister.
-(An early marriage had ended in divorce).
+After Potomac closed, Mr. Schorner was pastry chef at the Willard Intercontinental hotel in Washington, before opening Patisserie-Cafe Didier in Georgetown in 1988, running the operation with his second wife, the former Sylvia Careaga, who survives along with two brothers and a sister.
+(An early marriage had ended in divorce.)

-The snug cafe, located on the located on the quaint one-way Grace Street, was modeled after charming European shops, with roses topping the few tables and a wall display filled with tortes, croissants, cream-filled paris-brests, swan-shaped cream puffs, and trays of delicate cookies.
+The snug cafe, located on the quaint one-way Grace Street, was modeled after charming European shops, with roses topping the few tables and a wall display filled with tortes, croissants, cream-filled Paris-Brests, swan-shaped cream puffs, and trays of delicate cookies.

 Mulvey recalled the VIP clientele that flocked to the sweets.
 “There would be Secret Service around, and these limos would pull up,” he said.